MfhCoder/VueCRUD/README.md

 # VueCRUD
 VueCRUD Task By Mohamed Fathi

-#run app
+#to run the app
--use sql attatched file to create database
+#use sql attatched file to create database
--change connection string
+#change connection string

 -login for admin by
 email >> Admin@email.com & password >> Admin@123